ProgramCOVID-19 Federal Assistance e311

 - sector of employer (note: additional detail, including list of sectors to be provided in a users’ guide); and

 - purpose of funds (e.g., payroll support, safety measure implementation).

 The American Rescue Plan Act of 2021 (“ARP”) allows the use of Coronavirus State and Local Fiscal Recovery Funds (“CSLFRF”) “to respond to the public health emergency with respect to COVID-19 or its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.”
 The U.S. Department of the Treasury’s (“Treasury”) Interim Final Rule (the “Rule”) provides guidance indicating that tourism, in many cases, will meet eligibility requirements for the use of CSLFRF funds.

 General Reporting Requirements

-- Interim Report (to be submitted by August 31, 2021, with expenditures by category)
+- Interim Report (to be submitted by August 31, 2021, or 60 days after receiving funding if funding was received by October 15, with expenditures by category).

-- Project and Expenditure Report (to be submitted by October 31, 2021)
+- Project and Expenditure Report, to be submitted by:

-On August 9, 2021, Treasury released the Portal for Recipient Reporting State and Local Fiscal Recovery Funds User Guide to assist recipients with submitting required reports through the Treasury portal.
-Treasury has provided a Recovery Plan Template to assist with completing the reporting requirements.
+Additionally, on August 9, 2021, Treasury released the Portal for Recipient Reporting State and Local Fiscal Recovery Funds User Guide to assist recipients with submitting required reports through the Treasury portal.
+Treasury has also provided a Recovery Plan Template to assist with completing the reporting requirements.

 - State Tourism Grants: $510 million in non-competitive awards to help states quickly invest in marketing, infrastructure, workforce, and other projects to rejuvenate safe leisure, business, and international travel; and